rancher/rancher-docs/versioned_docs/version-2.8/integrations-in-rancher/elemental/elemental.md

 ## Elemental with Rancher Prime

 - Deeply integrated already as GUI Extension in Rancher.
-- Extends the Rancher story to OS.
-Working perfectly with SLE Micro for Rrancher today, in future with SLE Micro.
-Selling the full stack.
+- Extends the Rancher story to the OS.
+Working perfectly with SLE Micro for Rancher today.